pripakhotness81/notes/README.md

 To be an effective programmer, you must also have a strong foundation in basic programming concepts, such as data structures, algorithms, software engineering, computer science theory, etc. These fundamentals will serve as a guide for solving complex problems and developing innovative solutions.
  - 学习编程语言和框架。了解不同的编程范式，如面向对象编程、函数式编程等。
 - Continuously practice your skills by solving problems, building projects, or contributing to open source initiatives.This will not only improve your programming abilities but also help you develop a deeper understanding of the field.- Stay up to date with industry trends and developments.
 Follow blogs, newsletters, podcasts, conferences,and other resources to keep informed about new technologies and best practices.

+# 2024-01-31
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, readable code that can be easily understood and maintained.
+This means using clear abstractions, minimizing complexity, and avoiding unnecessary features or premature optimizations.
+Always remember that you're not just writing code for machines to execute but also for humans to read, review, and evolve over time."

+"Another pearl of wisdom: 'Programs must be written for people to read, and only incidentally for machines to execute.' — Harold Abelson and Gerald Jay Sussman.
+This highlights the importance of clarity and expressiveness in your code, which significantly impacts its longevity and maintainability."